Finding the Right Service Provider for Your Vehicle

 By bringing together these industry experts, consumer advisers, and others together, MAP was able to develop a comprehensive set of Uniform Inspection & Communication Standards (UICS) that cover all the major systems in a vehicle.
-In fact, MAP now has over 4000 conditions related to vehicle systems and components which guide technicians as they inspect vehicles and service advisors as they communicate the results of those inspections.
+In fact, MAP now has thousands of conditions related to vehicle systems and components which guide technicians as they inspect vehicles and service advisors as they communicate the results of those inspections.
 MAP’s Uniform Inspection & Communication Standards (UICS) are the basis to help technicians clearly communicate and to help customers understand a vehicle’s problems and the options for fixing those problems.
 MAP qualified facilities have agreed in writing to follow the MAP UICS standards and will consistently let you know what systems or components are “okay” as well as what services may be “required” or “suggested” to address a discovered problem with your vehicle.
 By following the MAP process, service providers are putting motorists in the driver’s seat to make the determination for the right services for their vehicles based on a proper inspection in accordance with MAP standards.

 Here are some helpful hints that can help you prepare for your next service appointment: